christianwach/bp-xprofile-wp-user-sync/readme.txt

 == Upgrade Notice ==

+= 0.6.5 =

+When upgrading this plugin, it is **strongly recommended** that you replace the plugin directory directly.
+This is preferable because it avoids the deactivate-activate process that happens with the WordPress updater.

 = 0.6.4 =

 When upgrading this plugin, it is **strongly recommended** that you replace the plugin directory directly.
 This is preferable because it avoids the deactivate-activate process that happens with the WordPress updater.